marioalbertocer/kazlab_MARC_various/README.md

 # kazlab_MARC_various
-script for my research in katzlab
+scripts for my research in katzlab

 * seqs2remove.rb: It generates a list of sequences of contamination to be removed from sequence files such as genomes or transcriptomes.
 Input